-Dr. Charise’s scholarship has been supported by the Connaught Foundation, Social Sciences and Humanities Research Council of Canada (SSHRC), and the Canadian Institutes of Health Research (CIHR).
+Dr. Charise’s scholarship has been supported by the Connaught Foundation, The Jackman Humanities Institute, Social Sciences and Humanities Research Council of Canada (SSHRC), and the Canadian Institutes of Health Research (CIHR).
 She is the recipient of numerous honours and awards, including the John Charles Polanyi Prize for Literature (2014), CIHR’s AgePlus Prize (2008) and the International Conference on Romanticism‘s Lore Metzger Prize (2011).
 Her current book-in-progress investigates of the impact of the 19th-century “invention” of population on broader cultural conceptualizations of older age—not only in the historical context of the nineteenth century, but in our own aging-averse moment as well.

 She speaks regularly at conferences in both the humanities and health sciences, in addition to serving on the International Health Humanities Network (IHHN)’s International Advisory Board.
 She is one of four founding Executive Committee members of the Modern Languages Association (MLA)’s brand new Forum on “Medical Humanities and Health Studies,” and is an Associate Researcher on Concordia University’s Aging+Communications+Technologies (ACT) Project (a seven-year, $2.99 million SSHRC Partnership Grant).